Emily J. King

 pure & applied harmonic analysis, data analysis, (algebraic, geometric, and combinatorial methods in) frame theory, and signal and image processing

-- [TENTATIVELY POSTPONED UNTIL SPRING 2022] November 12, 2021, Rocky Mountain Algebraic Combinatorics Seminar, Fort Collins, CO: “A Potpourri of Projective 2-Design”
+- May 6, 2022, Rocky Mountain Algebraic Combinatorics Seminar, Fort Collins, CO: “A Potpourri of Projective 2-Designs”

-- May 9-June 10, 2022, Focus Program on Data Science, Approximation Theory, and Harmonic Analysis, Fields Institute, Toronto, Canada: Title TBA
+- May 9-June 10, 2022, Focus Program on Data Science, Approximation Theory, and Harmonic Analysis, Fields Institute, Toronto, Canada: “Subspace Configurations and Some Applications”

 - August 1-12, 2022, Workshop on Graph Theory, Algebraic Combinatorics and Mathematical Physics, Thematic Semester on Symmetries: Algebras and Physics, Centre de recherches mathématiques (CRM), Montreal, Canada